Stevenpena757/DBB/replit.md

 - Serial IDs for all primary keys
 - Text fields for flexible content storage
 - JSONB fields for structured data (steps in how-tos, hours of operation)
-- Boolean flags for featured status and verification
+- Boolean flags for featured status, verification, and sponsored status
+- Subscription tier enum (free, pro, premium) for businesses and vendors
+- Integer fields for upvote counts and commission rates
-- Timestamp fields for creation tracking and sorting
+- Timestamp fields for creation tracking, sorting, and sponsored content expiration
 - Predefined enums for categories and DFW locations

 **Data Access Pattern:**